LiorKogan/V1/README.md

 ![V1](Pictures/BB15.png)

-A **vertical purple rectangle with a closing curly brace** represents a _combiner_.
-A combiner combines two or more consecutive branches of the same quantifier.
+A _combiner_ combines two or more consecutive branches of the same quantifier.

-On the combiner's left side are relationships and paths, and on its right side - an entity.
-A sequence of combiners is valid as well.
+A combiner is depicted by a narrow **purple ‘}’ rectangle**.
+The rectangle has one connection on its left side and one connection on its right side.

+On its left, there are relationships and paths

+- optionally, with a negator (see Q35)
+- optionally, with a relationship/path-negator (see Q360)
+- optionally, with relationship's expressions (see Q185)
+- optionally, with aggregators (see Q244)

+On its right – there is either

+- an entity
+- a combiner (see Q100)

 The entity-type on a combiner's right side must match all the relationship-types and paths on its left side.

 _**Q30:** Any pair of dragons (A, B) where A both froze B and fired at B_ (two versions)